lizgarseeyah/Data_Science/README.md

 finding_donors.ipynb

 ### Overview:
-This project takes applies three different supervised learning models to identify potential donors in order to reduce mailing costs.
+This project applies three different supervised learning models to identify potential donors to reduce mailing costs.
 Each model is evaluated and scored for accuracy.

 ### Background:
 CharityML is a fictitious charity organization located in the heart of Silicon Valley that was established